 Business rates retention: shares of 2013-14 2017-18 2018-19 2019-20 2020-21

-retained rates and pool/levy position to to
+retained rates and pool/levy position to % and 2021-22

-2016-17 2021-22
+2016-17

-% % % % %
+% % % %

 GLA 20% 37% 36% 27% 37%

 33 billing authorities 30% 30% 64% 48% 30%

 Share retained locally 50% 67% 100% 75% 67%

 Central Government 50% 33% 0% 25% 33%

 Levy on growth in place Yes Yes No No Yes

-London pool in place No No Yes Yes Yes
+London pool in place No No Yes Yes Yes in 20-

+21; no in

+21-22

-London authorities will continue to receive section 31 grants in respect of Government initiatives and policy changes which reduce the level of business rates income, such as the change to the annual uprating of the NNDR multiplier from RPI to CPI introduced in 2017, the increased thresholds for, and the continued doubling of, small business rate relief and any continuation in full or in part of the retail, leisure, hospitality (RLH) and childcare provider relief schemes in place in 2020-21.
-These grants will continue to be paid directly to the GLA in respect of its retained business rates share outside of the London pool whether or not that proceeds.
-The Government is expected to announce in the New Year what additional relief schemes will be available on a sectoral basis for 2021-22.
+Local authorities including the GLA will continue to receive section 31 grants in respect of Government initiatives and policy changes which reduce the level of business rates income, such as the change to the annual uprating of the NNDR multiplier from RPI to CPI introduced in 2017, the increased thresholds for, and the continued doubling of, small business rate relief and any continuation in full or in part of the retail, leisure, hospitality (RLH) and childcare provider relief schemes in place in 2020-21.
+These section 31 grants will continue to be paid directly to the GLA.
+The Chancellor is expected to announce in the Budget on 3 March what additional business rates relief schemes will be funded, if any, by the Government on a sectoral basis for 2021-22.
+At this stage, however, authorities have been requested by MHCLG to assume purely for planning and budgeting purposes that the current retail, leisure, hospitality (RLH) and childcare provider relief schemes will not continue.

 In 2020-21 the GLA is expected to receive around £1.15 billion in section 31 grant from MHCLG to compensate for its share of the £3 billion cost of the RLH and childcare provider relief schemes in London.
-The recent announcement by several supermarket and retail chains that they will repay their 2020-21 relief to central government will not affect these assumptions as these represent voluntary repayments made to Government - the statutory relief applied to rates bills remains in place.
+The recent announcement by several supermarket and retail chains that they will repay their 2020-21 relief to central government will not affect these assumptions as these represent voluntary repayments made to Government - the statutory relief applied to rates bills which will be compensated by section 31 grant remains in place.
 It will be for the Government to determine how it wishes to use these repayments, albeit noting that a proportion in London will include elements relating to relief granted for the Mayor's Crossrail business rate supplement.

-The GLA's estimated retained rates income in 2021-22 will be confirmed in the Mayor's final draft budget taking into account the statutory forecasts of business rates income provided by the 33 local authorities at the end of January 2021.
+The GLA's forecast retained rates income in 2021-22 as well as its combined tariff and levy payment to MHCLG will be set out in the Mayor's final draft budget taking into account the statutory forecasts of business rates income provided by the 33 local authorities at the end of January 2021.